heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 {The sections below details the workflow contributors must follow.}

-We have a set workflow to streamline contributing work for all contributors to follow.
+We have a set workflow to streamline contributors work.

-For this project, we use {name of version control system platform} to manage and implement your work.
+For this project, we use {name of collaboration platform} to manage and implement contributors work.

-The sections below detail the process for contributing within the {name of version control system platform} framework.
+The sections below detail our current workflow.

 #### Forking and cloning